oracle/rwloadsim/rwl/test/TEST.md

 ```

 It should run without errors except during first execution of the 'drop user' command.
+Do make sure the rwltest user gets the privilege to execute dbms_lock.

 Some tests require DRCP to be configured, which can be done using the cpool.sql script.
 If your database is a PDB, you need access to the root to start DRCP.
 Potentially modify the script cpool.sql and execute it as SYSDBA (in the root
 database) to start DRCP.

-Next modify the file testuserinfo.rwl such that it has the correct usernames and
+Next modify create the file testuserinfo.rwl as a copy of testuserinfo-template.rwl
+and modify it such that it has the correct usernames and
 passwords for both a user with DBA privileges and the ordinary user just created.
 You will also need to set the connect string properly.
 For those tests that require DRCP, the test itself will append ":pooled" to the connect_string
 provided in testuserinfo.rwl
+For most other tests, ":dedicated" will be appended.

-## Setup a few symbolic links
+## Setup a few files and symbolic links

-Some tests require symbolic links to be present, create these by running
+Some tests require certain files and symbolic links to be present, create these by running

 ```
 sh prepare.sh